 That morning, I set about trying to figure out who managed the building.
 I knocked on every door, but only one person was home (or had the inclination to open the door — Norwegians can be a bit reclusive.)
 The woman, a renter like Matthew and I, said that there was no management company, which seemed surprising to me for a building with 18 units.
 She also explained that the condominium board was in some state of flux, so she didn’t know who the new president was.
 I described the issue, and she said she’d noticed for months that she’d had a huge flock of moths in her storage unit but didn’t realize what they were, so she’d done nothing.
 Yippee.

 Thankfully that afternoon, our landlord gave us the number of the acting condominium president, a super nice guy by the name of Marius.
 We met with him that afternoon, and he described the condominium situation here in Norway.
-Unlike the U.S. — where it’s required that a condo board association has the contact information for every unit owner, as well as the keys to their apartments and storage lockers in case of emergencies — Norway believes that privacy reigns.
+Unlike the U.S. — where it’s required that the condo board or management company has the contact information for every unit owner, as well as the keys to their apartments and storage lockers in case of emergencies — Norway believes that privacy reigns.
 Marius apologized profusely, explaining that this is why he did not have access to residents’ email addresses, phone numbers, or keys.

 The day of the inspection arrived, and miracle of miracles, most of the locker spaces were open.
 Ken and I walked into the space … and came under attack.
 The only way to describe it is to compare it to a scene from Hitchcock’s The Birds.
 Moths flew into our faces en masse, clung to our hair, and tried to work their way up our pants legs, into our shirt sleeves, and even into our ears and nostrils.
 A truly horrifying moment for me, but Ken blithely swatted the wee beasties away, saying, “Yep, looks like you’ve got it bad, eh?
 Worst infestation I’ve seen in a long time.”

 More good news awaited.
-He checked our unit’s storage locker first, which we’d broken into under instructions by our landlord, who still had the keys with him in New York.
+He checked our unit’s storage locker first, which we’d broken into using the instructions sent to us by our landlord, who still had the keys with him in New York.
 Okay, here comes the super gross part.
 Everything in the storage unit was covered with tiny little round pellets — you guessed it — larvae poop.
 It lay in a dingy brown layer atop every conceivable surface, piling up like snowdrifts in the corners of the room.
 “Yeah, probably shouldn’t be breathing this in, eh?
 Nasty stuff.
 Gotta get a cleanup team in here before we can do our work,” Ken said.

 Most everyone’s storage lockers had fared similarly, and the main stairwell itself looked like a bat cave, with the devious little critters liberally coating the walls and ceiling.
 The plan of action?